corbinmuraro/corbinmuraro.com/_portfolio/nextdoor.md

 ---
-layout: post
+layout: portfolio
 title: "Corbin Muraro"
 ---

 # Nextdoor iOS Sign-Up Redesign

 What follows is my redesign of Nextdoor’s sign-up flow.
-I originally intended to redesign the app itself, but before I got through to the actual UI of the Nextdoor app, I noticed some things about the onboarding experience that could be improved, and consequently decided to focus my redesign there.
+I originally intended to redesign the app itself, but before I got through to the actual UI of the Nextdoor app, I noticed some things about the sign-up experience that could be improved, and consequently decided to focus my redesign there.

 ## Critique